 The academic opportunities available at Cambridge are endless, whether it is joining the University Astronomy Society, taking a (Catz-subsidised) course at the Language Centre, or participating in one of our exchange opportunities - Catz students are eligible to apply for academic exchange programmes at Caltech, Heidelberg, Kyoto and MIT, for example.

 There is also a great deal of support available when our students start to think about life after St Catharine's - all are eligible for life-long support from the University's excellent careers service, and the College's alumni also run our own advice and mentoring network.

 It's also important for students to have a life outside of their work.
 To fully appreciate Catz, we encourage students to develop a sensible ‘work-life’ balance and take advantage of the enormous range of extracurricular activities on offer.

 The ‘student unions’ at the College are called the Junior and Middle Combination Rooms (JCR and MCR for undergraduates and graduates, respectively).
 All undergraduate and graduate students are automatically enrolled, and thus can be involved in improving the student-run facilities, as well as cooperating with the college staff and fellows in improving the student experience.

 As a student, you will be eligible to join any of the societies of the College or the University.
 Some, but by no means all, have a presence on the college or University website.
 Whatever your chosen sporting, musical, cultural, intellectual or just-plain-silly pursuit, you will find it here.
-Within the College, St Catharine's own societies including the Shirley (Literature and Arts), the John Ray (Sciences) and the Music Societies, and other societies cater for a wide variety of interests and activities.
+Within the College, St Catharine's own societies including the Shirley Society (Literature and Arts), the John Ray Society (Sciences) and the Music Society, and other societies cater for a wide variety of interests and activities.